CafeVariomeUoL/cv3-docs/Writerside/topics/uploading-metadata.md

 # Uploading Metadata into Cafe Variome

-To upload metadata into Cafe Variome, there are two different ways.
+There are two different ways to upload metadata into Cafe Variome.

 ## Using the editing interface